 How long does a British citizenship application take?

-It takes about six months to process your UK citizenship application.
-You need to attend the UK citizenship ceremony within three months of your application process.
+It takes about six months to process a UK citizenship application.
+The processing time can be reduced to five working days or one working day for an additional fee.
+You need to attend the UK citizenship ceremony within three months of the approval of your citizenship application.

 - You are married to or in a civil partnership with a UK Citizen and have lived in the country continuously for at least two years

 - You have maintained a Long Stay Visa (Lawful stay in the country) for ten years